Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Pure-Strategy Equilibrium

 Substituting \eqref{eq:bracket_bound_sharp} into \eqref{eq:Fprime_app3} yields

-Note that $G(u|x_A^*)$ admits a zero point because $\pi_B'(u|x_A^*)=0$ has a zero point (i.e., $u=\ln x_B^*$).
-Given that $G(u|x_A^*)$ is \emph{strictly decreasing} in $u$, $G$ must be positive before the zero point and negative afterwards.
+Note that $G(u|x_A^*)$ admits a zero point because $\pi_B'(u|x_A^*)=0$ has a zero point $u=\ln x_B^*$.
+Since $G(u|x_A^*)$ is \emph{strictly decreasing} in $u$, $G$ must be positive before the zero point and negative afterwards.
 By the sign-equivalence between $\pi_B'$ and $G$, $\pi_B'(u|x_A^*)$ must be positive when $u<\ln x_B^*$ and negative when $u>\ln x_B^*$.
 This ensures that $x_B^*$ is the \emph{unique} best response to $x_A^*$.
 By symmetry of the argument, we can verify that $x_A^*$ is the unique best response to $x_B^*$.
 This finishes the proof of \autoref{Theo:existence}.

+\begin{remark} Our sufficient condition $r \leq 2/(n+1)$ is more restrictive than the condition of \cite{Klumpp2006Primaries}, which applies only to symmetric players under the majority rule.
+The gap reflects the cost of universality.
+A detailed comparison appears in \autoref{subsec:KP06}. \end{remark}